-Under the supervision and with the participation of our management, including our principal executive officer and our principal financial officer, we are required to perform an evaluation of our disclosure controls and procedures, as such term is defined in Rule 13a-15(e) under the Exchange Act, as of March 31, 2022.
-Management has not completed such evaluation and, as such, has concluded that our disclosure controls and procedures were not effective to provide reasonable assurance that information required to be disclosed by us in reports we file or submit under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in the SEC's rules and forms, and is accumulated and communicated to our management, including our principal executive officer and our principal financial officer, as appropriate to allow timely decisions regarding required disclosures.
-As a result of the material weaknesses in internal control over financial reporting described below, we concluded that our disclosure controls and procedures as of March 31, 2022 were not effective.
+Under the supervision and with the participation of our management, including our principal executive officer and our principal financial officer, we are required to perform an evaluation of our disclosure controls and procedures, as such term is defined in Rule 13a-15(e) under the Exchange Act.
+As of June 30, 2022 our management has completed their evaluation and has concluded that our disclosure controls and procedures were not effective, as a result of the material weaknesses in internal control over financial reporting described below, and thus that there remains a reasonable possibility that a material misstatement of the Company's interim financial statements will not be prevented or detected on a timely basis.
+Our assessment of internal controls over financial reporting does not include an evaluation by the Company's registered public accounting firm.